kotarou3/COMP2121-Labs/project/design-manual.md

     static void onPausedKeypadPress(char key);
     static void onFinishedKeypadPress(char key);
 Functions that are called upon a key press on the keypad.<br />
-Entry first enters in `onKeypad()`, where it will dispatch the keypress to the appropiate `on*KeypadPress()` function depending on the current microwave mode.<br />
+Entry first enters in `onKeypad()`, where it will dispatch the key press to the appropriate `on*KeypadPress()` function depending on the current microwave mode.<br />
-The `on*KeypadPress()` functions will perform the appropiate actions depending on which key was pressed.
+The `on*KeypadPress()` functions will perform the appropriate actions depending on which key was pressed.

     static void onOpenButton();
     static void onCloseButton();
-Functions that are called upon a button press, and performs the appropiate actions.
+Functions that are called upon a button press, and performs the appropriate actions.

 ### `project/beeper`
 Controls the speaker for the purpose of outputting beeps.<br />